Top Places for Delicious Beer in Prague

 The Czech Republic reigns as the champion for the most beer consumption per capita in the world and Prague, its largest city, remains the undisputed epicenter.
 If you’re imagining beer flowing freely through the cobblestone streets, you’re not far off.
 Thanks to the likes of local giants such as Pilsner Urquell and Budweiser Budvar, beer (pivo in Czech) is plentiful.

 That being said, finding the best places to drink beer can still take a keen eye.
 To save you time, we’ve done the heavy lifting (drinking) for you and put together our list of the top 10 places to drink delicious beer in Prague.
-Proceed with caution.
+Proceed with (some) caution.

 Top Ten Places to Drink Beer in Prague